cea-hpc/modules/doc/source/modulefile.rst

 Users can request help about a specific *modulefile* through the :ref:`module(1)` command.
 The *modulefile* can print helpful information or start help oriented programs by defining a **ModulesHelp** subroutine.
-The subroutine will be called when the **module help modulefile** command is used.
+The subroutine will be called when the :subcmd:`module help modulefile<help>` command is used.